What Happens If You Don't Have a Privacy Policy?

 Key Takeaways

-- A missing privacy policy can create platform, partner, customer, and regulatory problems at the same time.
+- A missing privacy policy creates regulatory, litigation, platform, and commercial exposure at the same time, and those channels can fire together.

-- A generic page is not a safe substitute, because the document needs to describe the data handling your business is carrying out in practice.
+- A copied policy fails as a substitute, because the document has to match the data handling the business performs in practice.

 Turn this into a real document